schand2000/odin-recipes/README.md

 # odin-recipes
-3 recipes odin project 1
+Day1: 3 recipes odin project 1 only HTML

+Day2:Used CSS flexbox to add some styling to the homepage